smartcontractkit/libocr/README.md

 - OCR1 is deprecated and being phased out.
 - OCR2 & OCR3 are in production.
 - OCR3.1 is in alpha and excluded from any bug bounties at this time.
-So is the associated Key-Value-Database in `offchainreporting2plus/keyvaluedatabase/`.
+So are the associated Key-Value-Database in `offchainreporting2plus/keyvaluedatabase/` and helpers in `internal/jmt`, `internal/randmap`, `internal/singlewriter`.

 ## Organization
 ```